umccr/workflows/umccrise/README.md

 The idea is to simply bring germline variants in cancer predisposition genes:

 1. Take passing "ensemble" somatic VCF from bcbio.
-"Ensemble" has variants supported by at least 2 of 3 callers (we use strelka2, vardict,, and mutect2),
+"Ensemble" has variants supported by at least 2 of 3 callers (we use strelka2, vardict, and mutect2),
 2. Sort VCF by coordinate, extract PASS calls,
 3. Subset variants to a list of ~200 cancer predisposition genes, which is build by [CPSR](https://github.com/sigven/cpsr) from 3 curated sources: TCGA pan-cancer study, COSMIC CGC, and Norwegian Cancer Genomics Consortium.
 4. Report variants using CPSR, which classifies variants in the context of cancer predisposition, by overlapping with ClinVar pathogenic and VUS variants and GnomAD rare variants.
 It also ranks variants according pathogenicity score by ACMG and cancer-specific criteria.